wallarm/product-documentation/docs/admin-en/monitoring/available-metrics.md

     * `wallarm-tarantool/counter-last_request_id` if the value increased
     * `wallarm-tarantool/gauge-last_request_id` if the value increased or decreased
 * **Metric value:** no limits
-* **Troubleshooting recommendations:** if there are incoming requests but the value is not changed, check if the filter node settings are correct
+* **Troubleshooting recommendations:** if there are incoming requests but the value does not change, check if the filter node settings are correct

 ### Deleted Requests

 #### Indication of Deleted Requests

-The flag signaling that requests with attacks are deleted from the postanalytics module but not sent to the [cloud](../../quickstart-en/how-wallarm-works/qs-intro-en.md#cloud).
+The flag signaling that requests with attacks have been deleted from the postanalytics module but not sent to the [cloud](../../quickstart-en/how-wallarm-works/qs-intro-en.md#cloud).

 * **Metric:** `wallarm-tarantool/gauge-export_drops_flag`
 * **Metric value:**